alaouimehdi1995/django-rest/README.md

 ### 3.3.
 Available Deserializer Fields

-django-REST deserializers use native django forms fields. **Depending on the django version you are using**, you may have access (or not) to some fields, and some of their attributes.
+django-flash-REST deserializers use native django forms fields. **Depending on the django version you are using**, you may have access (or not) to some fields, and some of their attributes.
 More details on [django's official doc](https://docs.djangoproject.com/en/3.0/ref/forms/fields/).